2013 Lincoln MKZ Performance

 The 2013 Lincoln MKZ comes with a 2.0-liter turbocharged four-cylinder engine that generates 240 horsepower.
 Front-wheel drive and a six-speed automatic transmission are standard, while all-wheel drive and a 300-horsepower 3.7-liter V6 engine are optional.
 The EPA reports that the 2013 MKZ gets up to 22/33 mpg city/highway, which is better than most upscale midsize cars.

 While the MKZ’s base engine offers as much power as cars like the BMW 328i, one reviewer says that it can sound unrefined at higher rpms.
 The optional V6 earns praise from one test driver, who says that it offers ample power in most situations.
 However, another critic writes that the V6-powered MKZ isn’t very exciting to drive.
-Few reviewers have mentioned the MKZ’s transmission, though one says that it’s well-matched to the optional V6.
+One reviewer says that the transmission is well-matched to the optional V6.

 - "The V-6 always pulls strongly, and there's a throaty roar from the twin exhaust outlets.
 A broad spread of torque helps to ensure that the six-speed automatic always seems to find the right gear." -- Automobile Magazine